Aggressive & Innovative Defense Strategies

 Based on its formal name, petit larceny may seem a relatively minor offense, but it can still land you in prison and generate large fines.
 Technically, the court can choose to enforce a jail sentence of up to 1 year or a fine of up to $2,500, even for a first offense.
 In many cases, however, a court will be more likely to mandate a few days or a small fine for first offenders.

 In Virginia, you may be able to get a first offense for petit theft or grand larceny dismissed if you are willing to undergo a period of probation.
 The courts are not required to exercise this discretionary option.
 A dismissal under these circumstances is also not eligible for expungement.
-We can review your circumstances and goals and advise whether pursuing this option makes sense for your situation.
+A Manassas petty theft attorney from our firm can review your circumstances and goals and advise whether pursuing this option makes sense for your situation.

 Legal Defenses for Petty Theft in Virginia

-Our Manassas petty theft defense attorneys at Dischley Law, PLLC are familiar with numerous effective strategies in advocating for our clients in these cases.
+Our Manassas petty theft lawyers at Dischley Law, PLLC are familiar with numerous effective strategies in advocating for our clients in these cases.
 Many are accused of shoplifting without actually “stealing” anything from a retail store.
-If you merely placed an item in your bag or pocket, we can work to demonstrate that you intended to pay for the item and never sought to steal it.
+If you merely placed an item in your bag or pocket, our criminal lawyers can work to demonstrate that you intended to pay for the item and never sought to steal it.
 If you were accused of stealing an item from someone else that you only meant to borrow, we can establish that you always intended to return it.

-If this is your first offense for petty theft or grand larceny, we can evaluate a dismissal pending probation.
+If this is your first offense for petty theft or grand larceny, our theft attorneys in Manassas can evaluate a dismissal pending probation.
 Should that option be unavailable or not conducive to your goals, we can aim to reduce charges and do everything possible to defend you.